-I prefer to use a pump-style water filter, in particularly the Katadyn Hiker Pro.
-Its advantages are that it really filters the water which removes both harmful and off-putting elements, and the clean water is available with no wait time.
+I prefer to use a pump-style water filter, in particular I like the Katadyn Hiker Pro.
+Its advantages are that it really filters the water, which removes both harmful and off-putting elements, and the clean water is available with no wait time.
 It also comes with an output hose that makes it easy to fill water bladders and other receptacles.
-The whole kit, including input and output hoses weighs only 11 ounces.
+The whole kit, including input and output hoses, weighs only 11 ounces.

 Using the Katadyn

-It takes about two minutes to filter a liter and the filter performs even after heavy use in silty water.
+It takes about two minutes to filter a liter of water, and the filter performs even after heavy use in silty water.
 Operation is simple.
 Just make sure to keep the output hose from touching the water source or the input hose since that could contaminate the output drinking water.
-Drop the input hose the one with the pre-filter on the end into the water source and put the output hose into whatever needs filling.
+Drop the input hose (the one with the pre-filter on the end) into the water source and put the output hose into whatever needs filling.
 Then just pump in and out with the handle.

 Maintaining the Katadyn In-between Hikes

 When you get home, I highly recommend cleaning the filter, it’s not hard at all.
 This is a summary to encourage you to do it – the full instructions come with the kit.